medical marijuana

 MMJ Advocate Writes Children’s Book About Cannabis

 Susan Soares has served as a longtime local advocate within the cannabis community.
 She was asked a question about how to broach the subject of cannabis use to children when interviewed about the industry on The Woody Show.
 While Soares answered the question sufficiently, she’s since reflected on the discontent she felt with her response.
 This interview led her to the question of cannabis – and how we can most effectively broach the subject of its legal use with children throughout the United States.
 The changing regulatory standards surrounding cannabis and its medicinal value have increased the openness of its use for a variety of ailments, both physical and psychological.
-However, as any educator or parent knows, the way we speak to children has tremendous power in the ways the view the world around us.
-From that day forward, Soares set out to tackle the difficult subject – what’s the best way to talk about cannabis with our nation’s kids?
+However, as any educator or parent knows, the way we speak to children has tremendous power in the ways we view the world around us.
+From that day forward, Soares set out to tackle the difficult subject: what’s the best way to talk about cannabis with our nation’s kids?

 More Reasons Millennials Choose Cannabis Over Alcohol